Biological & Agricultural Engineering Graduate Manual

 In addition to the above deadlines, the Graduate School provides a summary of all of the procedures and deadlines required for a PhD program.
 This summary should be consulted on a regular basis to insure prompt compliance with all policies and procedures.

-Graduate students in full standing may be appointed to either a Graduate Research Assistantship (GRA), a Graduate Teaching Assistantship (GTA), or a combination of the two.
+Graduate students in full standing may be appointed to a Graduate Research Assistantship (GRA).
 The majority of GRA’s are associated with individual research projects and carry a service obligation associated with the funding project.
 GRA’s funded by the department require a student to have a 3.2 Grade Point Average (GPA) in their undergraduate program and carry a service obligation to the teaching program of BAE.
 The normal service obligation for Master’s students is 1semester while the normal obligation for PhD students is 2 semester.
 Duties vary, but generally consist of grading and/or assisting with classes or labs.

 A 1/2-time appointment carries a 20 hour per week commitment to the department whereas a 3/4-time appointment requires 30 hours of service per week.
 The student’s major professor determines how and when these requirements are met.
 If the student’s work performance is not satisfactory, upon formal notice, the student’s financial support may be discontinued.
 In addition, the student must maintain a GPA of 3.0 on all course work taken, whether a part of the plan of work or not.
 Any time the cumulative GPA drops below 3.0, the student must give up the assistantship.
 GPA’s are calculated on graduate coursework only.

 Research assistantship appointments may begin at any time during the year.
 The initial appointment will end the following June 30, and one year reappointments made, effective July 1, as long as the student is in good standing until the end of the maximum term of appointment.
 Students on a research assistantship are paid at the end of each month.